Trem yr Afon

 The cottage has two double bedrooms with recently installed Memory Foam mattresses, ensuring you have a comfortable night.

-All bed linen provided is of a high quality and non-allergenic, and for young families, a cot and a high chair is available at no charge.
-Please request this when booking.
+All bed linen provided is of a high quality and non-allergenic, and for young families a cot and a high chair is available.

-Electricity, heating, bed linen and towels are all included, and there are no Booking Fees on Trem yr Afon.
+Electricity, heating, bed linen and towels are all included; there are no added extras and no Booking Fees on Trem yr Afon.

 Ideally situated in the beautiful Aeron Valley, the cottage is isituated in an idyllic private Parkland setting, with wonderful views across the surrounding rolling countryside.
 Well located for touring Ceredigion and its wonderful Heritage coastline, there is an abundance of leisure pursuits and activities all within close proximity of the cottage.

 The property is surrounded by cherry trees, copper beech, elder and oak trees, with huge swathes of rhododendron and honeysuckle in Springtime.